cunla/fakeredis-py/README.md

 For a list of supported/unsupported redis commands, see [REDIS_COMMANDS.md](REDIS_COMMANDS.md)

 # How to Use
+FakeRedis can imitate Redis server version 6.x or 7.x - There are a few minor behavior differences.
+If you do not specify the version, version 7 is used by default.

 The intent is for fakeredis to act as though you're talking to a real redis server.
 It does this by storing state internally.